PawelObrzut/sunnyside-FM-challange/README.md

 I do not deploy it because the project is simple.
 It was front-end skills practice for me.
 I improved my layout skills using flexbox and grid and rensponsive design techniques.

+  > I will improve css structure in the future as it seems a little over-engineered.

 ## Sharing my solution